What is Supplemental Oxygen?

 Before 2020, you may not have given a whole lot of thought to oxygen.
 Sure, you were aware that you needed oxygen to live, but it probably wasn’t a huge concern of yours.

-When Covid-19 showed up at the beginning of the year, we all started becoming more aware of our breathing and of our need for oxygen.
+When Covid-19 showed up at the beginning of 2020, we all started becoming more aware of our breathing and of our need for oxygen.
 If you or a loved one is admitted to the hospital with any respiratory illness, one of the first things that the staff may administer is supplemental oxygen.
-And recently, there was a lot of talk about President Trump receiving supplemental oxygen for his bout with Covid-19.

 To maintain normal breathing patterns if you are ill or having any breathing challenges, supplemental oxygen is the first intervention you will receive.